FirestormAngel/raspberry-documentation/README.md

 ```
 * *Advice*: You can uncomment the *FallbackNTP* and *RootDistanceMaxSec* if you want to have a NTP fallback and make sure your NTP servers answer within 5 seconds.
 This is recommended.

-* *Advice* The *PollIntervalMinSec* and *PollIntervalMaxSec* is the interval between sending ntp requests to the destinations.
-A value below 64 seconds is *not* recommended, unless you wish to be *blacklisted* on the ntp servers. *So, don't go below 64 seconds*.
+* *Advice*: The *PollIntervalMinSec* and *PollIntervalMaxSec* is the interval frame between sending ntp requests to the destinations.
+A value below 64 seconds is *not* recommended, unless you wish to be *blacklisted* on the ntp providers. *So, don't go below 64 seconds*.

 Example: Check if the time is synchronized.
 ```bash
 $ timedatectl status
 ```
-Will output something like:
 ```bash

                Local time: sön 2020-06-14 10:44:44 UTC